iscryanhyma/ai-answers/README.md

 - **Department-aligned**: Departments can provide prompt scenarios to address specific communications needs
 - Since GC pages are added and updated frequently, the AI agent uses the downloadWebPage tool to read the page if it identifies a new, updated or unfamiliar url

-### Privacy Protection & Content Filtering
+### 2-Stage Privacy Protection & Content Filtering
-- PI is redacted programmatically in the code, most PI is not sent to the AI service or logged into the database (some names may slip through)
+- **Stage 1 - Initial Redaction**: RedactionService filters profanity, threats, manipulation attempts, and common PI patterns (phone numbers, emails, addresses, SIN numbers)
+- **Stage 2 - AI PI Detection**: Specialized PI Agent performs intelligent detection of any personal information that slipped through, particularly names and personal identifiers
-- When PI is detected in the user question, the user is alerted that the question will not be sent to the AI service to protect their privacy
+- When PI is detected at either stage, users are alerted and the question is blocked to protect privacy
-- Threats, manipulation and obscenity redaction is also in place with similar user alerts
+- Most personal information never reaches AI services or gets logged to the database
+- Government form numbers, product serial numbers, and public reference codes are explicitly preserved
 - Usability testing of this feature showed users were successful at understanding the instructions and asking the question without specific threat words

 ### Official Languages Support